Margaret Atwood - book author

 Associations: Margaret Atwood was President of the Writers' Union of Canada from May 1981 to May 1982, and was President of International P.E.N., Canadian Centre (English Speaking) from 1984-1986.
 She and Graeme Gibson are the Joint Honourary Presidents of the Rare Bird Society within BirdLife International.
 Ms. Atwood is also a current Vice-President of PEN International.

-Margaret Atwood is the author of books: The Handmaid's Tale (The Handmaid's Tale, #1), The Testaments (The Handmaid's Tale, #2), The Year of the Flood, Oryx and Crake (MaddAddam, #1), Alias Grace, Cat's Eye, MaddAddam, The Blind Assassin, The Heart Goes Last, The Robber Bride
+Margaret Atwood is the author of books: The Handmaid's Tale, The Testaments, The Year of the Flood, Oryx and Crake (MaddAddam, #1), Alias Grace, Cat's Eye, MaddAddam, The Blind Assassin, The Heart Goes Last, The Robber Bride

 Funny, unexpected, horrifying, and altogether convincing, The Handmaid's Tale is at once scathing satire, dire warning, and tour de force.

 Margaret Atwood's sequel picks up the story more than fifteen years after Offred stepped into the unknown, with the explosive testaments of three female narrators from Gilead.